ioanmeri/web-performance-building-faster-websites/02-web-performance-explained.md

 Moral responsibility to look after users by optimizing our websites performance

 Don't burden users with **unnecessary costs** or **delayed access** to important information.

 ---

+## Search Engine Optimization

+Since 2010, Google has considered speed a ranking factor when calculating organic listing on desktop.

+Later, in 2018, Google announced they would extend this ranking factor to searches run on mobile.

+A slow loading website can negatively impact SEO and lead to lower organic rankings on search engine results pages.

+organic = not ad driven

+Did it work?
+Well, yes.

+- Slowest 1/3 of websites got 15 / 20 % faster

+- Improvements in 95% of countries.

+- 20% less abandonment for navigation from search

+When companies focus on web performance, they see improvements to organic traffic.

+> Rebuilding Pinterest pages for performance resulted in a 40% decrease in wait itme, a 15% increase in SEO traffic and a 15% increase in conversion rate to signup.

+> Carousell reduced page load time by 65% and saw a 63% increase in organic traffic, a 3x increase in advertising click-thru and a 46% increase in first-time chatters.

+---

+## Improving Conversions

+An e commerce business it's goal is to generate products sales

+For an agency offering designing consultation services to other business it's goal is to generate interest, and ultimately leads.

+For a government the goal should be to provide access to accurate information and systems for citizens.

+Every website has goals and when a goal is met, that's generally **what's called a conversion**

+The more conversions the business generates, the more revenue it generates.

+When users first visit your website it's a critical time in the sales journey.
+Their experiences here, good or bad will impact the chances that generate a conversion.

+The first load, it's an uncached one.
+So every asset must be downloaded by the browser in full.
+This means **a user is experiencing a website load for the first time, under the worst possible conditions**.

+So if

+- the hero images don't display fast enough
+- the page is constantly jumping around, as elements loaded in
+- call to action buttons aren't interactive when the user first clicks

+critical information may be missed and conversion opportunities may be lost.

+> Only 2% of the users convert on the first visit

+This means, it's important the repeated visits are loading experiences even faster with:

+- cache
+- service workers

+> 50% experience slowdown during traffic, of those 82% have had website access prevented

+> 50% will abandon, 1 in 5 users won't return

+Radware while conducting a study found that if pages aren't fast, everything suffers.

+- Content: "boring"
+- Visual design "tacky" and "confusing"
+- Navigation "frustrating" and "hard-to-navigate"

+Overall, if a website:

+- Loads fast
+- Responsive to user input
+- Usable on many device types & network conditions

+then it provides a:

+- Reliable, positive experience
+- Doesn't block conversions
+- Competitive advantage

+> Ancestory.com saw a 7% increase in conversions after improving render time by 68%, page weight by 46% and load time by 64%.

+> Staples reduced median homepage load time by 1 second and reduced load time for th 98th percentile by 6 seconds.
+As a result, they saw a 10% increase in their conversion rate.

+So the relationship between web performance and site performance is pretty clear.
+The faster your website, the more revenue you can expect to generate.

+---